THE NEXT BEST THING TO NATURAL TEETH.

 Either of these options may also require additional planning and auxiliary procedures such as bone grafting, sinus lifts, CT scans and surgical guides.
 These all help to ensure more precise implant positioning and better support, and are especially useful when normal “landmarks” are missing (e.g., the natural positions of teeth).

-As prosthodontists, Dr. Bryant and Dr. Pavinee are also trained in complex care management, which may include multiple dental specialists, outside medical treatment and advanced dental laboratory services.
+As prosthodontists, Dr. Pavinee and Dr. Alvarado are also trained in complex care management, which may include multiple dental specialists, outside medical treatment and advanced dental laboratory services.
 We supervise every aspect of the process very carefully to ensure the results meet our exacting standards.

 Immediate Restoration allows patients with missing teeth or dentures to get dental implants and natural-looking replacement teeth in just one office visit.
 You may have seen news stories or ads about Teeth-in-a-Day® or Teeth-in-an-Hour®, and thought they sounded too good to be true.